MisaOgura/MRNet/README.md

     ```

-4. Run evaluation - WIP
+4. Evaluate a model - WIP

 ## Background